What Genetic Change Allows Organisms To Survive Natural Selection In Their Environments?

 Adaptation

-Some creatures, such as this leafy ocean dragon fish (Phycodurus eques) have evolved adaptations that allow them to blend in with their environs (in this case, seaweed) to avert the attention of hungry predators.
+Some creatures, such as this leafy body of water dragon fish (Phycodurus eques) take evolved adaptations that allow them to blend in with their surround (in this case, seaweed) to avoid the attention of hungry predators.

 Noun